That feeling of a long week coming to an end…

 Glass Shabbat candlesticks are a creative type of art form that takes a true professional to form (which is why you’ll see a lot Lily Art’s fabulous glass Shabbat candleholders in this section).

 They’re extremely elegant and classy gifts that are most suitable for a special occasion, holiday or just as a casual gift for Shabbat.Top Glass Candlesticks

 These glass Shabbat candle holders look like the ocean was trapped in the design.

 And just like the ocean, Shabbat calms you down.
 No worries, no work, no stress for an entire day.

 What better way to relax than to watch the glimmering flame on these ocean-like candlesticks.
 A beautiful, distinctive and soothing gift for Shabbat.

-Not only does this cute glass Shabbat candlestick set come with the beautifully crafted Jewish candle holders, but also has a tray and matchbox that are all hand painted.
+Not only does this cute glass Shabbat candlestick set come with the beautifully crafted Jewish candle holders, but it also has a tray and matchbox that are all hand-painted.

 The deep red color is integrated throughout the set bringing it all together in a warm way that will only compliment the flame that emits from it.

 Tip: A popular Bat Mitzvah gift to encourage a young girl to start lighting Shabbat candles.

 Similar in style to the glass candlestick set above, but a small change in color makes an incredible difference.
 The mix of blues in this set emits the feeling of complete calmness, making you wish it was Shabbat all week long.